lmaccherone/resumes/product-engineering.md

 # Larry Maccherone
+**Title:** Senior Product and Engineering Leader | **Location:** Raleigh, NC (Remote) |
 **Email:** Larry@Maccherone.com | **Phone:** +1 919-671-0772 | **LinkedIn:** linkedin.com/in/LarryMaccherone

 ---

-## tl;dr
+## Executive Summary

-In every role, I led--from a product, engineering, and ecosystem perspective--the development of products that improved the performance of engineering organizations.
-I consistently combine hands-on technical leadership with product strategy, using data-driven approaches to drive adoption and measure impact at scale.
+In every role, I've driven—from product, engineering, and ecosystem perspectives—the development of solutions that measurably improve the performance of engineering organizations at scale.

+**Core value proposition:** I consistently combine deep hands-on technical leadership with strategic product vision, using data-driven approaches to drive adoption, influence industry standards, and deliver quantifiable business impact.

-## Narrative for Cloudflare
+## Strategic Value for Cloudflare

-### Improving the ecosystem for my employer
+### Industry Ecosystem Leadership & Standards Influence

-- I am the author of the WebSocket transport SEP now in consideration for the next MCP spec.
-It was developed--and will be shipped--with a Cloudflare-based reference implementation.
-Because of hibernating WebSockets this is an infinitely better transport for Cloudflare's architecture than MCP's other network transport, Streamable HTTP.
+- **Current Cloudflare impact:** Author of WebSocket transport SEP under consideration for next MCP specification, developed with Cloudflare-based reference implementation.
+With Durable Object's ability to hibernate, WebSockets is an infinitely better fit for Cloudflare's architecture than MCP's existing network transport, Streamable HTTP.

-- The above highlights a career-long pattern of bettering the ecosystem for my employer, in some cases even prior to employment.
-Similarly:
+- **Career-long pattern of ecosystem enhancement** that creates competitive advantages for employers:
-  - At Comcast, I drove AppSec vendors to implement reachability analysis that today is the key to prioritizing the tsunami of security alerts that many tool vendors--including my next employer, Contrast--benefits from today.
+  - **AppSec industry transformation (Comcast):** Drove vendors to implement reachability analysis—now the industry standard for security alert prioritization, benefiting tools across the ecosystem including my next employer, Contrast Security
-  - At Rally (now Broadcom), I published the largest ever study correlating lean and agile development practices with outcomes (productivity, predictability, quality, and responsiveness) which is now a foundational reference for organizations adopting these methodologies.
+  - **Agile/DevOps methodology leadership (Rally/Broadcom):** Published the largest-ever study correlating lean and agile practices with software engineering team performance—now a foundational reference for those methodologies
-  - At Rally, I also published the original DevSecOps Manifesto that launched the developer-centric security movement and led me to become the head of AppSec for Comcast where I developed a framework for shift-left security across large enterprises.
-That framework was then adopted at BMW, CVS, and others.
+  - **DevSecOps movement creation:** Authored original DevSecOps Manifesto that launched the developer-centric security movement, now adopted at BMW, CVS, Comcast, and other major organizations worldwide

-### Community engagement
+### Developer Community Leadership & Technical Recognition

-- I believe that I have earned the respect of both Cloudflare and community participants on the #durable-objects Discord channel by being among the most responsive contributors.
+- **Active technical contributor:** Recognized as one of the most responsive and respected contributors on Cloudflare's #durable-objects Discord channel, consistently providing technical guidance and helping community members solve complex implementation challenges
-- I'm a former Azure Advisor for helping design the query language for Cosmos DB and I am a former Microsoft MVP for AI and Analytics offerings, in recognition of my community outreach for Microsoft/Azure products.
+- **Platform advisory roles:** Former Azure Advisor for Cosmos DB query language design and Microsoft MVP for AI and Analytics—appointed based on technical expertise and demonstrated ability to bridge product development with developer community needs
+- **Thought leadership for developer audiences:** Consistent track record of presenting complex technical concepts in a manner that is both engaging and entertaining through conference talks, content creation, and social media engagement that drives developer adoption

 ### Engineering